Mason Greenwood: Early career

-2018–19 season: Debut year
+2018–2021: First team breakthrough

 In July 2018, Greenwood travelled with the first team on their pre-season tour of the United States.
 On 20 July, he made his non-competitive debut as a 76th-minute substitute in a 1–1 draw against Club América.
 On 2 October, Greenwood signed his first professional contract with the club.
 In December, he was selected by José Mourinho to train with the first team ahead of their UEFA Champions League match against Valencia.

 On 6 March 2019, under the management of Ole Gunnar Solskjær, Greenwood made his competitive debut as an 87th-minute substitute in a 3–1 win against Paris Saint Germain in the Champions League.
 At the age of 17 years and 156 days, he became the second-youngest player to represent the club in a European competition (behind only Norman Whiteside) and the youngest ever in the Champions League era.
 Four days later, he made his Premier League debut from the bench in a 2–0 defeat to Arsenal to become one of the club's youngest league debutants.

 Greenwood was named Premier League 2 Player of the Month for April 2019.
 At the end of the season, he received the Jimmy Murphy Young Player of the Year award, given each year to the best player in the club's youth teams.
 On 12 May, the final day of the season, Greenwood made his first senior start for the club in a 2–0 defeat to Cardiff City.